Constitution

 Article XI – Fidelity to the Church

 The Community of Warrior Penitents remains fully faithful to the teachings of the Catholic Church and operates in communion with local ecclesiastical authority.
+The Community of Warrior Penitents is not the place for individuals who do not recognize the authority of the Bishop of Rome, Pope Leo XIV.

 Members strive to live as faithful witnesses to the Gospel in both private and public life.